 So surprise, surprise, the 28-year-old is now being threatened with forced eviction.
 Usually this is the part of the story where I start describing the notice he's been served by WankerCorp so they can go ahead and build their Pret a Manger Plaza, but isn't a normal London-person-evicted-from-their-home narrative.
-The organization that finds itself in the unlikely role of cutthroat bastard here is The Woodland Trust.
+The organisation that finds itself in the unlikely role of cutthroat bastard here is The Woodland Trust.

 One thing that's indisputable, however, is the house.
 This is a thing of beauty; an accomplishment, a home.
 His first for a long time, in fact, which is why Daniel's friends have set up a fundraising page to try to protect it.